sinasoltani123/sinasoltani123/README.md

 - 👀 I’m interested in AI, music , neuroscience, genetics and understanding the universe
 - 🌱 I’m currently learning RL,DNNs
 - 💞️ I’m looking to collaborate on anything AI related
-- 📫 How to reach me sinas7684@gmail.com
+- 📫 How to reach me sinas7684@gmail.com or sinasoltaniguitar@gmail.com

 <!---
 sinasoltani123/sinasoltani123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.